Saturday 9th September 2017

 There are two feeding stations on route with drinks and jelly babies, at around 4km and 8km.

 FOOD & ENTERTAINMENT

-There are a range of food stalls at both ends, and with entertainment, deck chairs, a fine view and a reasonable weather forecast, the finish is an easy place for supporters to wile away a few hours.
-At Dittisham we look forward to welcoming
+There are a range of food stalls at both ends, and with entertainment, deck chairs, a fine view, the finish is an easy place for supporters to wile away a few hours.
+Highlights include:

-- Local and marine tales for children from Old Fairweather
+- Storyteller - local and marine tales for children from Old Fairweather

 - Frame your glory – take your own event photo with a series of DIY photo frames to choose from: Gilt, Polaroid, Flotsam & Jetsum and Ornate Portrait

 - Local bands and singers to serenade you as you arrive.